anniedsheen/Teko_eCommerce_Analysis/README.md

 Leadership requested this analysis in Q2 2023 to understand how the COVID-19 pandemic impacted sales performance from 2019-2022.
 The period represents a critical inflection point for technology retailers, with dramatic shifts in consumer behavior, supply chain disruptions, and evolving work-from-home requirements.

-Understanding these performance patterns will inform strategic planning for 2024 priorities, including loyalty program investment, marketing allocation, and potential product line expansion decisions.
+Understanding these performance patterns will inform strategic planning for 2024 priorities, including loyalty program evaluation, refund cost reduction initiatives, and international market expansion decisions.
 The insights from this analysis will be particularly valuable as we navigate the post-pandemic market normalization and prepare for potential future disruptions.

 Insights and recommendations are provided on the following key areas:

 - **Revenue Trends and Growth Analysis:** Overall sales performance, monthly and yearly growth rates, and key inflection points
-- **Refund Impact Analysis:** Refund behavior across product categories, including refund rates, associated costs, and their effects on profitability
 - **Loyalty Program Performance:** Evaluation of the new loyalty program's impact on repeat purchases and revenue contribution
 - **Regional Performance Segementation** Sales performance across regions, focusing on differences in revenue, AOV, and customer behavior
+- **Refund Impact Analysis:** Refund behavior across product categories, including refund rates, associated costs, and their effects on profitability

 # Executive Summary

 ### Overview of Findings

-Explain the overarching findings, trends, and themes in 2-3 sentences here.
-This section should address the question: "If a stakeholder were to take away 3 main insights from your project, what are the most important things they should know?"
-You can put yourself in the shoes of a specific stakeholder - for example, a marketing manager or finance director - to think creatively about this section.

-[Visualization, including a graph of overall trends or snapshot of a dashboard]
+Teko Electronics experienced explosive pandemic-driven growth peaking at $10M in 2020, but revenue has since declined 46% as market conditions normalized, highlighting the need for sustainable growth strategies beyond remote work trends.
+The loyalty program is counterproductive, with non-loyalty customers outperforming across all metrics, while APAC represents significant untapped growth potential with premium customer behavior.
+Quality challenges are eroding over $1M annually and require immediate attention to protect profitability as the company transitions to sustainable post-pandemic growth.

+### Key themes for leadership
+**1. Growth Strategy:** Pandemic boom was unsustainable, but core products remain reliable drivers worth priortizing

+**2. Resource Reallocation:** Loyalty program is underperforming, but APAC shows premium customer behavior worth scaling

+**3. Operational Efficiency:** High refund costs for the Macbook Air and Gaming Montior threaten margins and require investigation

 # Insights Deep Dive